-Qualitative data from the literature reviewed and opinion from interviews with media practitioners fulfilled the objectives of the study.
-They were used to established that Nigeria has been influencing the digital media through regulations and censorship, undue monitoring, denial of patronage/advertisement, arrests and detention of practitioners; cyber bullying and licensing of digital space among others.
-All these measures were corroborated by scholars such as Miller, Glowacka et al (2021) and backed by the authoritarian theory of the mass media propounded by Siebert, Shepherd, Machiavelli, who advocated state stricture of the media to protect sovereignty.
+Qualitative data from the literature reviewed and opinions from interviews with media practitioners fulfilled the objectives of the study.
+They were used to establish that Nigeria has been influencing the digital media through regulations and censorship, undue monitoring, denial of patronage/advertisement, arrests and detention of practitioners; cyber bullying and licensing of digital space among others.
+All these measures were corroborated by scholars such as Miller, Glowacka et al. and backed by the authoritarian theory of the mass media propounded by Siebert, Shepherd, Machiavelli, who advocated state stricture of the media to protect sovereignty.

-In large part, many of the responses supported the assumption of this paper that digital authoritarianism is borne out of the state's determination to control, suppress and influence the online media.
+Given the limited time for this research which lasted three weeks, it is only an attempt to establish, define, and analyze the various techniques of digital authoritarianism used by state authorities in various countries, Nigeria in particular.
+It also outlined the impacts of the techniques on the rule of law, press freedoms, human rights, and democracy and amplified the fact that digital journalism has come to stay in Nigeria and that practitioners are not going to be fazed by digital authoritarianism as respondents predict a bright future for the industry.
+The study gathered qualitative information from media workers, mostly those practicing in the digital media through structured in-depth interviews.
+In large part, many of the responses supported the theoretical framework for this paper that digital authoritarianism is borne out of the state's determination to control, suppress, and influence the online media.
 They also agreed that such a move by government infringed on the rights of freedom of speech and also contrary to the obligation of the media to hold government accountable.

 The study identified techniques of digital authoritarianism in Nigeria to include legislation, crackdowns; spy gadgets; cyber stalking law; veiled threats; refusal of support or give patronage/adverts to practitioners; and intimidation of citizens/journalists by security agents.
 It was also found that state deploy information technology, artificial intelligence; propaganda to foil public freedom and right of speech.
-Also identified are mass surveillance, internet fire-walls and censorship, and internet blackout.
+Also identified are mass surveillance, internet fire walls and censorship, and internet blackout.
 These findings are in line with the opinions of scholars on authoritarian theory of mass communication which was used for his research, although such acts by the state breached constitutional provisions on obligations of the press and freedom of speech.

-An important finding is that media practitioners own up that some online journalists and social users are partly to blame for digital authoritarianism because of fake news, hate speech and dissemination of false information, which government seeks to curtail through regulations such as the Cybercrime Act; propaganda and disinformation among others.
+An important finding is that media practitioners own up that some online journalists and social users are partly to blame for digital authoritarianism because of fake news, hate speech, and dissemination of false information, which government seeks to curtail through regulations such as the Cybercrime Act; propaganda and disinformation among others.
 The study found that digital authoritarianism is based on the principle of authoritarian theory of mass communication whereby the state seeks to control the mass media to ensure it disseminates only the information that is in its interest.
-Respondents agreed that digital authoritarianism exists in Nigeria through "Clampdown on opposing online media/social media professionals//mediums".
+Respondents agreed that digital authoritarianism exists in Nigeria through "Clampdown on opposing online media/social media professionals//mediums."